The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Modeling research

-Similar to leptonic modeling, there are three free parameters to be fitted in our p-p interaction model -- $U_{p}$, $\alpha_{p}$ and $E^{p}_{\mathrm{min}}$.
-Also, an MCMC method with each chain contained 2000 steps (first 200 steps are burn-in steps) was utilized to fit the KM2A SED \citep{cao2024first} of J0007$+$5659u as experimental data.
-The upper limits of SEDs at different energy bands based on Fermi-LAT (see Subsection \ref{subsec:fermi}) and WCDA \citep{cao2024first} datasets were added into the model to constraint the fitting.
-The upper limits given by IceCube dataset (see Subsection \ref{subsec:icecube}) were much higher than those of Fermi-LAT and WCDA.
+As previously discussed, there were three free parameters to fit in our p-p interaction modeling research\textemdash $W_{p}$, $\alpha_{p}$, and $E^{p}_{\rm{min}}$.
+To simplify the calculation, we assumed that $W_{p}$ satisfies the formula $W_{p}=1\times10^{\Gamma_{1}}$ erg and $E^{p}_{\rm{min}}$ satisfies the formula $E^{p}_{\rm{min}}=1\times10^{\Gamma_{2}}$ TeV.
+Thus, the fitting parameters were transformed into three dimensionless indexes $\Gamma_{1}$, $\Gamma_{2}$, and $\alpha_{p}$.
+As in Sect. \ref{subsec:lep}, the input and output in our p-p interaction model were the energy of $\gamma$-photons and the corresponding SED, respectively.
+An MCMC method with each chain containing 2000 steps (the first 200 steps were burn-in steps) was adopted, while the fitting KM2A SED of J0007$+$5659u was regarded as experimental data.
+The upper limits of SEDs in different energy bands based on \textit{Fermi}-LAT (see Sect. \ref{subsec:fermi}) and WCDA \citep{cao2024first} datasets were used to constrain the output of model.
+The upper limits of neutrino flux obtained from the IceCube dataset (see Sect. \ref{subsec:icecube}) were much higher than those of \textit{Fermi}-LAT and WCDA.
 Thus, they were not involved in the fitting.
-Figure \ref{fig:5} (a) shows the result of fitting.
-The best-fit $U_{p}$ is 0.54 eV cm$^{-3}$, about 2.5 times lower than the average value in the Milky Way and approximate to that of Large Magellanic Cloud (LMC) \citep{yoast2016equipartition}.
-The best-fit $\alpha_{p}$ is 3.12, which is reasonable for CR protons \citep{de2022exploring}.
-The best-fit $E^{p}_{\mathrm{min}}$ is $\sim$ 68.73 TeV.
+During the processing, the distance and mean particle number density of the MC were the same as presented in Sect. \ref{subsec:co}.